esolis14/ImageMemorability/README.md

 `wget http://memorability.csail.mit.edu/lamem.tar.gz`

 4. Run the `train.py` file for training and evaluating the models.
-If the `pre_trained` variable is set to `True`, the Transfer Learning model is executed, Otherwise, the CNN model is built.
+If the `pre_trained` variable is set to `True`, the Transfer Learning model is executed, otherwise the CNN model is built.

 5. Run the `predict.py` file for predicting the memorability score of new images.